 Problem motivation.
 A standard way of establishing trust between communicating parties is by employing cryptography.
-There is a number of publications addressing the Sybil attack in this manner [5-11].
+There is a number of publications addressing the Sybil attack in this manner [8, 16, 19, 23, 26, 27, 29].
 For example, if each node has access to verified certificates and every sender digitally signs its messages, then the receiver can unambiguously determine the sender and discard superfluous identities created by the faulty node by checking the digital signature of the message against the certificates.
 However, there are several reasons for this approach to be inappropriate.
-A cryptography-based solution pre-supposes a key-based infrastructure which requires its maintenance and update and thus limits its applicability.
-Moreover, resource constrained devices, such as nodes in sensor networks, may not be able to handle cryptographic operations altogether.
+A cryptography-based solution pre-supposes a keybased infrastructure which requires its maintenance and update and thus limits its applicability.
+Moreover, resource constrained devices, such as sensor nodes in sensor networks, may not be able to handle cryptographic operations altogether.

-Another approach is intrusion detection based on reputation [12-14].
+Another approach is intrusion detection based on reputation [1, 5, 11].
 Due to the broadcast nature of wireless communication, the messages from each node are observed by its neighbors.
 A fault is detected if the node deviates from the protocol.
 It is unclear how reputation-based schemes would fare if the messages cannot be matched to the sender: the faulty node may impersonate other nodes or create an arbitrary number of fictitious nodes and set up its own alternative reputation verification network.

-However, there are two unique features of wireless communication that make defense against the Sybil attack feasible.
+However, there are two unique features of wireless communication that make defense against the Sybil attack possible.
 The wireless communication is broadcast.
 Thus, the message transmission of a faulty node is received by all nodes in its vicinity.
 In addition, the nodes can estimate the received signal strength (RSS) of the message and make judgments of the location of the sender on its basis.
 Note that the latter is not straightforward as the faulty node can change its transmission signal strength (TSS).
 In this paper we investigate the approaches to Sybil defense using this property of wireless communication.

 Related literature.
-Newsome et al [15] as well as Shi and Perrig [16] survey various defenses against the Sybil attack.
+Newsome et al [18] as well as Shi and Perrig [22] survey various defenses against the Sybil attack.
 They stress the promise of the type of technique we consider.
-Demirbas and Song [17] consider using the RSS for Sybil defense.
+Demirbas and Song [7] consider using the RSS for Sybil defense.

-A line of inquiry that is related to Sybil defense is secure location identification [18-22].
+A line of inquiry that is related to Sybil defense is secure location identification [2, 13, 15, 21, 24].
 In this case, a set of trusted nodes attempt to verify the location of a possibly malicious or faulty node.
 However, the establishment of such trusted network is not addressed.
 Hence, this approach may not be useful for Sybil defense.

-Delaët et al [23], and Hwang et al [24] consider the problem where the faulty node operates synchronously with the other nodes.
-Delaët et al [23] provides examples of positioning of faulty nodes and their strategies that lead to neighborhood discovery compromise.
+Delaët et al [6], and Hwang et al [10] consider the problem where the faulty node operates synchronously with the other nodes.
+Delaët et al [6] provided examples of positioning of faulty nodes and their strategies that lead to neighborhood discovery compromise.
 Note that the synchrony assumption places a bound on the number of distinct identities that the faulty node can assume before the correct nodes begin to counter its activities.
-Even though the faulty node may potentially create an infinite number of fictitious identities, the correct nodes only have to deal with a finite number of them at a time.
+Even though the faulty node may potentially create the infinite number of fictitious identities, the correct nodes have to deal with no more than several of them at a time.
 However, this approach simplifies the problem as it limits the power of the faulty node and the strength of the attack.

-Nesterenko and Tixeuil [25] describe how, despite Byzantine faults, every node can determine the complete topology of the network once each node recognizes its immediate neighbors.
+Nesterenko and Tixeuil [17] describe how, despite Byzantine faults, every node can determine the complete topology of the network despite once each node recognizes its immediate neighbors.
 Thus, to defend against the Sybil attack it is sufficient to locally solve Byzantine-robust neighborhood discovery.